arnediehm/Webcam-Motion-Detection-and-Recording/README.md

 **Disclaimer:**

 This program is fully functional, but it is still under development.
-The code will be restructured to be more modular, and comments and variables will be written in English rather than German in future updates.
+The code will be restructured to be more modular in future updates.
 While the program works as intended, please be aware that there may be ongoing improvements and changes.

 ## Description